-- Full speed or maximum capacity: the real excitement comes from driving it at full bore [as adverb]: the boat came full bore towards usMore example sentences
+- At full speed or maximum capacity: the boat came full bore toward usMore example sentences

 - Only health savings accounts, among all the ways of financing health care, bring the full bore of moral hazard to bear on this desperate situation.